 - 7 year annual/perennial Ley Rotation (Pasture, Grain, Vegetable)

-We grow more than 500 varieties of seeded crops and engage in a dozen ongoing seed breeding and trial collaborations.
-Examples include a Potato release evaluation with Cornell, northeast Sweet Potato trials with Louisiana State University, Beet trials with the University of Wisconsin, spring/winter grain trials with North Dakota State University and flower trials with the Association of Specialty Cut Flower Growers.
+We grow more than 300 varieties of seeded crops and engage in a dozen ongoing seed breeding and trial collaborations.
+Examples include a potato release evaluation with Cornell, Northeast sweet potato trials with Louisiana State University, beet trials with the University of Wisconsin, spring/winter grain trials with North Dakota State University, and flower trials with the Association of Specialty Cut Flower Growers.

 - Cattle: 100% grass-fed herds that pulse across the open pasture year round